-While there are advantages to completing the preoptometry requirements at Pacific University, such completion does not guarantee subsequent admission to the professional program.
+While there are advantages to completing the pre-optometry requirements at Pacific University, such completion does not guarantee subsequent admission to the professional program.
+The majority of students who gain admission to the College of Optometry have completed 90 semester hours of credit or the baccalaureate degree.
 Admission to the professional program is highly competitive.
 Candidates for the professional program must submit their applications prior to December 15.